Watts-Lab/task-mapping/tasks/Intergroup Prisoner's Dilemma.md

 # Summary
 Intergroup Prisoner's Dilemma involves competition for a continuous public good, each player receives an endowment of e and has to decide whether or not to contribute his or her endowment.
-In IPD, group members were allowed to talk to eachother and to other groups before making payoff decisions.
+In IPD, group members were allowed to talk to each other and to other groups before making payoff decisions.
 In IPD, a rational player should never contribute, regardless of what the other (in-group and out-group) members do, defection is the dominant individual strategy in the IPD game.

 # References